Coldcard/firmware/docs/pin-entry.md

 ### Code Signatures

-At this time the bootloader will not run the main firmware if it is unsigned or signed incorrectly.
+The bootloader will not run the main firmware if it is unsigned or signed incorrectly.
 This means only Coinkite Inc. can produce firmware that will run on this platform.
 We are open to suggestions on how we could safely allow third parties to write software that can be run on the device.
-Here are some of the approached we are considering:
+Here are some of the approached we considered:

 -  a "red PCB" version of the hardware that looks different (and therefore cannot be used as a doppelgänger) but does not enforce